-This test identifies antibodies to the spike protein of the SARS-CoV-2 virus and is therefore unable to distinguish between previously infected individuals and vaccinated individuals
+This test identifies antibodies to the spike protein of the SARS-CoV-2 virus and is therefore unable to distinguish between previously infected individuals and vaccinated individuals.

-Laboratories are required to report all positive results to the appropriate public health
+Laboratories are required to report all positive results to the appropriate public health authorities.

 A negative test result does not completely rule out the possibility of an infection with SARS-CoV-2.
 Serum or plasma samples from the very early (pre-seroconversion) phase can yield negative findings.
 Therefore, this test cannot be used to diagnose an acute infection.
-It has also been reported that certain patients with confirmed infection do not develop SARS-CoV-2 antibodies.21 Furthermore, waning of antibody titers has been reported in some individuals within a range of months after infection, a feature which he also been reported for other comparings 23.30.31 which has also been reported for other coronaviruses.
-29,30,31
+It has also been reported that certain patients with confirmed infection do not develop SARS-CoV-2 antibodies.21 Furthermore, waning of antibody titers has been reported in some individuals within a range of months after infection, a feature which has also been reported for other coronaviruses.^{29,30,31}